The Orpheus Syndrome: Critical reception

-"The Orpheus Syndrome" received near critical acclaim.
+"The Orpheus Syndrome" received near universal critical acclaim.
 Saloni Gajjar of The A.V.
 Club gave the episode an "A–" grade and wrote, "If you strip down the flashy layers of Poker Face's eighth episode, the central mystery is relatively mundane.
 A woman kills the two men who threatened to reveal a secret from their shared past because it would ruin the career she spent 40 years building.
 The case is not a standout in a 'My brother going vegan will bankrupt us,' 'I used to be a domestic terrorist,' or 'I want to reclaim my band's glory days' way.
 But this is Poker Face, so why would we strip anything away?
 The spectacular set design, props, and performances elevate a hackneyed mystery into one of the show's creepiest outings yet.
 As an added bonus: Series star Natasha Lyonne expertly directs the hour."

 Alan Sepinwall of Rolling Stone wrote, "The episode not only lived up to my hopes, but exceeded them.
 It's Poker Face doing Hitchcock, down to composer Nathan Johnson doing his damndest to evoke Bernard Herrmann's Vertigo score (as well as various Universal TV and film scores of the 1960s and early 1970s).
 It looks great, it sounds great, and Charlie's friendship with ruined special effects wizard Arthur felt even deeper than the other bonds she's forged over the course of this season."

 Amanda Whiting of Vulture gave the episode a 3 star rating out of 5 and wrote, "Charlie crashing the party in a (Trojan) horse costume feels hokey compared to the psychological torture conjured in 'The Orpheus Syndrome', co-written and directed by Natasha Lyonne.
 Other installments have made Charlie's role small, but here she's almost unnecessary.
 Long before Laura lied to her twitching face, she had violated the episode god's final command: She looked over her shoulder at all the mess she'd spent her whole life making."
 Sarah Fields of Telltale TV gave the episode a perfect 5 star rating out of 5 and wrote, "TV doesn't get much better than 'The Orpheus Syndrome'.
 From start to finish and at every level, it is storytelling at its absolute best."